MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/join-meeting-mobile.md

     ![Screenshot of the mobile field of view, showing the join meeting option at the bottom.](./media/mobile-meeting.jpg "JoinMeeting")

 2. Select **Join** next to the meeting to join that meeting.

+> [!Note]
+> If a remote collaborator joins a meeting, you will not receive a call or notification.
+You must select **Join Meeting** to join the meeting.
+In addition, calling the participants involved in a scheduled meeting will not enable you to join the meeting; you must actually join the meeting.

 After you join a meeting, Teams users can add more people to the meeting.